How to Run an In-Depth Win/Loss Analysis for RFPs

 |Shortlist Rate||55%||Focus on crafting strong win themes and customizing answers to the buyer.|

 |Win Rate||44%||Align better with your sales team and rehearse your presentation more.|

 Step 2: Calculate How Much You’re Making From RFPs

 How much does it cost your organization to reply to an RFP?
 What’s your average return on investment (ROI)?
 These numbers are essential for your win/loss analysis because they help you plan a proposal budget and prioritize the most lucrative RFPs.

 Here are three different scenarios you might face when looking at these values (and the decisions you can make):

 👎 Worst case scenario: If you have a low cost per bid and low win rate, don’t feel defeated.
 Perhaps your team needs additional support to be successful.
 So, consider making a business case for more resources.

-👌 Base case scenario: If you have a low ROI, but high win rate, you may want to make bidding worth it by putting your time and materials into high-value RFPs.
+👌 Base case scenario: If you have a low ROI but a high win rate, you may want to make bidding worth it by putting your time and materials into high-value RFPs.
 You’ve proven that you got what it takes to win, so go after the big money. 💰

 🤘 Best case scenario: If you have a high ROI and high win rate, you’ve hit the jackpot.
 It’s time to scale your resource-efficient RFP program and generate even more revenue.